-Experience a world-beating culture scene
+Experience a world-famous culture scene

 In 2018, Northern Ireland was ranked as the number one place in the world to visit by Lonely Planet and it is easy to see why.

-Northern Ireland is also great for shopping, you can shop for luxury brands, independent designers and environmentally friendly fashion in Belfast or hunt out something unique in Derry-Londonderry’s Dickensian Craft Village.
+Northern Ireland is also great for shopping.
+You can shop for luxury brands, independent designers and environmentally friendly fashion in Belfast or hunt out something unique in Derry-Londonderry’s Dickensian Craft Village.